 B.Env.Sci., B.Soc.Sci.
 (Env.), PG.Cert.CCPI.

-Carl is a socio-environmental scientist with skills in planning, delivery and evaluation of agriculture and natural resource management programs, integrated water management, climate change and stakeholder engagement.
-He has an understanding of the practical implications of policy and science on communities and agriculture.
-Carl has worked with a range of government departments, resource management agencies, private organisations and communities around Australia on catchment management, sustainable water use, resource management in agriculture/horticulture, land use, climate change, strategic planning, and extension and practice change.
+Carl is a socio-environmental scientist with over 10 years’ experience in planning, delivery and evaluation of agriculture and natural resource management programs, integrated water management, climate change and stakeholder engagement.
+He understands the practical implications of policy and science on communities and agriculture.
+Carl has worked with a range of government departments, resource management agencies, research and development corporations, private organisations and communities around Australia on catchment management, sustainable water use, resource management in agriculture/horticulture, land use, climate change, strategic planning, industry development, extension and practice change.

 Steph has specific skills and experience in natural resource management and sustainable agriculture, stakeholder and community engagement, policy and strategy development and evaluation.
 She has broad ranging experience in the design, implementation and evaluation of natural resource management programs.
 Steph combines her technical NRM knowledge with her expertise in building community capacity to develop tailored approaches to delivering and evaluating both environmental and social outcomes.

 Trent has a strong background in environmental planning and natural resource management, with particular expertise in waterway management and planning.
 He is also experienced in community and stakeholder management.
 He has a strong understanding of the importance of genuine engagement to ensure project buy-in and support.
 He has worked with, and led, integrated project teams, stakeholder and community project committees, forums and working groups, technical expert groups, as well as a range of other engagement and influencing processes, all tailored to the project and the audience.